-The third call scenario illustrated is an inbound Verizon Business IP Trunking service call that arrives at the Avaya SBCE, to Session Manager, and subsequently Communication Manager.
+The next call scenario is an inbound Verizon Business IP Trunking service call that arrives at the Avaya SBCE, to Session Manager, and subsequently Communication Manager.
 Communication Manager routes the call to a destination station; however, the station has set Call Forward to an alternate destination.
-The same scenario applies when EC500 is activated on the destination station.
 Without answering the call, Communication Manager redirects the call back to the Verizon Business IP Trunking service for routing to the alternate destination.

-Note - In cases where calls are forwarded to an alternate destination, the Verizon Business IP Trunking service requires the use of SIP Diversion Header for the redirected call to complete (see Section 5.8).
+Note - In cases where calls are forwarded to an alternate destination such as an 8xx numbers, the Verizon Business IP Trunking service requires the use of SIP Diversion Header for the redirected call to complete (see Section 5.8).